benklassen77/benklassen77.github.io/courses/management/projectmanagement.md

 - **critical path** is the path required for certain events to happen when they need to happen
 - used for more advanced projects
 - many automated tools to it like Microsoft Project

+## Unit 6 - Controlling Costs

+**Cost estimate**: large projects require estimating and budgeting.

+Tasks:

+Determine the activities needed for the project

+- work breakdown structure
+- examine other documents (eg. project management plan)

+### Cost Estimating Tools

+- analogous estimating
+- resource cost rates
+- bottom-up estimating
+- PM software
+- vendor bid analysis
+- reserve analysis

+### Cost Control

+- project budget used as baseline
+- produce project performance reports
+- evaluate and approve project cost changes carefully
+- forecasting methods used to anticipate future costs

+Why do projecys grow larger than their original plan?

+- uncertainty in estimating
+- competitive bids
+  - estimate created for bid to conduct project
+  - often an underestimate of actual costs
+  - does not sufficiently recognize uncertainty
+- weather conditions
+- employment market
+- project resources
+- stakeholders
+- project complexity
+- client behaviour
+- quality management
+- **Systemicity**: the whole produces more than the sum of its parts. combined impact of disruptions to the project is greater than each individually
+- accelerating to compensate